 Gluten Free Blueberry Crumble Pie Tips

-- Make sure dough isn't too dry: it's easy for gluten free baked goods to be dry and when it comes to crusts, that is not exception.
-Make sure you use enough cold water to hold the crust together.
+- Make sure dough isn't too dry. it's easy for gluten free baked goods to be dry and when it comes to crusts, that is no exception.
+Make sure you use just enough cold water to hold the crust together.
 When you are forming the disc, it shouldn't be cracking all over.
 If it is, mix in another tablespoon of cold water as needed.

 FAQ

-Yes, you can make a vegan blueberry crumble pie by leaving out the egg yolk in the crust.
+Yes, you can make a vegan blueberry pie by leaving out the egg yolk in the crust and adding an extra tablespoon of fat.
 If you do this, I highly suggest using a plant-based butter.
 I find that an all coconut oil crust doesn't perform as well without the egg yolk.

 I have not tested a paleo version of this recipe.
 Paleo pie crusts are a little more intricate in terms of getting the flour ratios right, so if you'd like to stick to a paleo crust, I suggest searching for a paleo specific pie crust recipe.
 You can substitute cassava flour for the gluten free four in the crumble to keep that part grain free.